chef/chef-web-docs/content/windows.md

 ### Install Chef Infra Client using the MSI Installer

-A Microsoft Installer Package (MSI) is available for installing Chef Infra Client on a Microsoft Windows machine from [Chef Downloads](https://www.chef.io/downloads/tools/infra-client?os=windows).
+A Microsoft Installer Package (MSI) is available for installing Chef Infra Client on a Windows machine from [Chef Downloads](https://www.chef.io/downloads/tools/infra-client?os=windows).

 #### Msiexec.exe